MadhavChandrasekher/Projects/README.md

 	- script `Stats.py` which generates all descriptive statistics and box plots appearing in the slide deck.

 ## Running the app
 The web app, EtsyEdge, is scripted in *Streamlit*.
-The main projects folder contains the four documents needed to run the app. `Streamlitapp.py` runs the app and `streamlit_candles.csv`, `streamlit_earrings.csv`, `cleaned_data_logit_subsample.csv` are the (cleaned) data files used for the app.
+The main projects folder contains the four documents needed to run the app. `Streamlitapp.py` runs the app and `streamlit_candles.csv`, `streamlit_woodentoys.csv`, `cleaned_data_earrings_subsample.csv` are the (cleaned) data files used for the app.